AndyDune/Pipeline/README.md

 ## Types of stages

-Basically each stage can be `Closere`:
+Basically each stage can be `Closure`:
 ```php
 $pipeline = new Pipeline();
 $pipeline->pipe(function ($context, $next) {